 Students complete the core courses described above and choose an additional 24 hours of sociology courses in such areas as socialization and the life course, population and ecology, social institutions, social inequality and social change, and deviance and social control.
 In their senior year, general sociology students complete their own semester long research project under the direction of a sociology faculty member.

-Essentially, students should identify 6 three-hour courses in a substantive area.
-There are many options in designing a substantive area.
-Students should meet with the Public Sociology Coordinator early to design their concentration area.
-The Public Sociology option requires a two semester sequential course offering: SOC 390 is taken in the fall semester where students identify a research topic to examine in the spring semester.
+The Public Sociology option requires a two semester sequential course offering: SOC 391 is taken in the fall semester where students identify a research topic to examine in the spring semester.
 This course includes writing a literature review and a research design to be implemented in the following spring.
 This course is immediately followed by SOC 496 in the spring semester.
 This is a semester-long practicum (6 credit hours) in which students gain hands-on experience in applying sociology methods and theory by working in partnership with local community agencies and organizations and residents to address, through scholarly engagement, a critical social problem in the area.
 Students present their research findings at the end of the spring semester to City Council and other relevant organizations, as well as at our annual Public Sociology Community Breakfast Research Symposium, every May.